-Here's some major concerns regarding photo quality:
+Here's some major concerns regarding photo quality and resolution:

 1. No Backdrop